owen-r-rogers/MDR-FEP/README.md

 The directory should now resemble this:
 <pre>
 base_dir/
-├── some.pdb                    # .pdb file of either the monomer or dimer ├── energy_minimization.sh      # performs energy minimization
+├── prep/                       # this directory is created by the energy_minimization.sh script ├── some.pdb                    # .pdb file of either the monomer or dimer ├── energy_minimization.sh      # performs energy minimization
 ├── equilibration.sh            # performs equilibration